MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ### --chrome-path
 Path of the chrome or chromium executable.
 It'll be used if mermaid diagrams support is turned on (-m/--mermaid).
 If not specified, a headless version will be downloaded.
 ### --css
 Path to the stylesheet to overwrite the look of certain components in the PDF.
-See [styles.css](styles.css) for examples.
+See [styles.css](./doc/styles.css) for examples.
 To get the html file, use the [--debug flag](#-d----debug) to inspect and style it.
 ### -c / --highlight-code
 Highlight code blocks using highligh.js
 ### -d / --debug
 Debug mode.
 Logs tons of stuff and even exports the intermediate html file
 ### --disableTelemetry
 Disables the telemetry tracking, see [Telemetry](#telemetry)
+### --exclude-paths
+Skip pages whose path matches the [regular expression](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) patterns.
 ### --filter
 Filters the pages depending on the page [yaml tags](https://docs.microsoft.com/en-us/azure/devops/project/wiki/wiki-markdown-guidance?view=azure-devops#yaml-tags).
 ### --footer-template, --header-template,